fotoetienne/cv/index.md

  - Whatever is best suited for the task at hand

 #### Hardware
-I built my own analog wah pedal.
+I built my own induction wah pedal.

 ## Talks ##